pickr02/cumbria-moths/core/docs/mvp.md

 - [x] Utility for admins to generate taxon information stubs fro a CSV of records.
 - [ ] Utility for admins to generate grid files from imported geojson boundary.
 - [ ] Utility for admins to generate generalised boundary files from imported geojson (for potential use with zoomable map at different resolutions).
-- [ ] Utility for admins to generated hedtad grid from imported geojson boundary file.
+- [ ] Utility for admins to generate hectad grid from imported geojson boundary file.
 - [ ] Utility for admins to check and report potential problems on a CSV of records, e.g. for highlighting invalid GRs or unrecognised date formats.

 ## Bugs/issues